Raising Cane's Chicken Fingers: Chicken fingers

 The fried chicken is marinated and battered.
+A large number of people have tried to simulate the recipe for the chicken fingers.

 Cane's Sauce

-The dipping sauce likely contains mayonnaise, ketchup, Worcestershire sauce, black pepper, salt, and garlic powder.
+The recipe for the dipping sauce is kept private by company leadership.
+It likely contains mayonnaise, ketchup, Worcestershire sauce, black pepper, salt, and garlic powder.

+Combos

+Combos offered by Raising Cane's feature their chicken fingers and signature dipping sauce.
+Depending on the combo, they will also come with other sides such as crinkle-cut fries, coleslaw, and Texas toast.

 International expansion

 The chain first began expanding internationally in 2014, opening its first restaurant in Kuwait.
 The namesake mascot, a dog, is not seen on signage and merchandise, as dogs are not popular in Kuwait for religious reasons.
 The restaurant chain expanded to Dubai in 2024.
+In 2025, it was reported the company is planning to open stores in Mexico in 2026 with an agreement with Mexico's Alsea.